Corslate77/Auto-Secret-Santa-WhatsApp-Bot-/README.md

 It leverages the `pywhatkit` library to open WhatsApp Web and send the automated messages dynamically.

-## 🛠️ Prerequisites
-- Python 3.x installed on your machine.
 - You must be logged into [WhatsApp Web](https://web.whatsapp.com/) on your default browser.

 Install the required library: